phantombuster/nickjs/README.md

 # Installation

 NickJS will choose which headless browser to use depending on how you launch it.
 When launching your script with `node`, Headless Chrome will be used.
-When launching with `casperjs`, CasperJS+PhantomJS will be used.
+When launched with `casperjs`, CasperJS+PhantomJS will be used.

 To get started with the PhantomJS driver, [read this](PHANTOMJS.md).
 However we recommend using Headless Chrome.

 You'll need to have Node 8+ and Chrome 61+ installed on your system.
-Once this is done, simple `npm install nickjs`.
-The path to the Chrome executable can be specified with `export CHROME_PATH=/path/to/chrome` otherwise the binary `google-chrome-unstable` will be launched.
+Once this is done, simply `npm install nickjs`.
+The path to the Chrome executable can be specified with `export CHROME_PATH=/path/to/chrome` otherwise the binary `google-chrome-unstable` will be used.

+Lauching a bot is then as simple as `node my_nickjs_script.js`.

 # Documentation